BLOG

 Choosing an embedding model

-For performing semantic search, we need to generate embeddings for our textual information.
-Since we are dealing with questions, we will be using a sentence embedding model to generate the embeddings.
+We must generate embeddings for our textual information to perform a semantic search.
+Since we are dealing with questions, we will use a sentence embedding model to generate the embeddings.
 Sentence embedding techniques represent whole sentences and their semantic information as vectors.
-This helps in understanding the context, intent, and other nuances throughout the text.
+This helps understand the text’s context, intent, and other nuances.
 Some of the state-of-the-art sentence embedding techniques are:

 Universal Sentence Encoder is based on two encoders, Transformer and Deep Averaging Network(DAN).
 Multi-task learning is possible because both models are general-purpose.